nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * When using ranges, ensure there are **no spaces** around the hyphen (e.g., `1-5` is valid, while `1 - 5` is not).

 Examples:
-* `delete 2` deletes the 2nd person in the address book.
+* `delete 2` deletes the 2nd person in the displayed list.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
-* `delete 1 3 5-7` deletes the 1st, 3rd, and persons from the 5th to the 7th
+* `delete 1 3 5-7` deletes the 1st, 3rd, 5th, 6th and  7th person in the displayed list.

 ### Clearing all entries : `clear`